-A number of additional general measures related to site access, road management and public safety and construction events notification are presented here:
+A number of additional general measures related to site access, road management, and public safety and construction events notification are presented here:

-- Private employee off-road vehicles will be prohibited on the mine access roads and at the mine site. - Existing trails and disturbed areas will be used where possible to minimize the addition of new linear corridors and there will be no unnecessary disturbance to the organic mat and soils. - Snow clearing equipment will be available on site to maintain the mine access roads. - Snow plows on the access road will create breaks in the snow berm every 0.5 km to allow for wildlife to escape from the access road.

-- Signage posted near all construction sites. - Weekly events notice to be updated and posted when general activities change within the district at three locations (Post Office in Keno City, Post Office in Elsa, and Keno City Snack Bar). - 40 km/hr speed limit within or near the town; - No use of engine retarder brakes within 1 km of the center of Keno City; - Review of highway access, signage and sign placement with YG Highways & Public Works; - In accordance with the Occupational Health and Safety Regulations for public roads, use of flashing devices on all vehicles/machinery and equipment that will cross, travel on or may otherwise pose a risk to users of public roads.
+- Private employee off-road vehicles will be prohibited on the mine access roads and at the mine site; - Existing trails and disturbed areas will be used where possible to minimize the addition of new linear corridors, and there will be no unnecessary disturbance to the organic mat and soils; - Snow clearing equipment will be available on site to maintain the mine access roads; - Snowplows on the access road will create breaks in the snow berm every 0.5 km to allow for wildlife to escape from the access road; - Signage posted near all construction sites; - Events notices will be updated and posted as necessary when general activities change within the district at two locations (Post Office in Keno City and Keno City Snack Bar); - 40 km/hr speed limit within or near the Elsa town; - No use of engine retarder brakes within 1 km of the center of Keno City; - Review of highway access, signage, and sign placement with YG Highways & Public Works; and - In accordance with the Occupational Health and Safety Regulations for public roads, use of flashing devices on all vehicles/machinery and equipment that will cross, travel on or may otherwise pose a risk to users of public roads.

-3 EMPLOYEE TRANSPORTATION
+3. EMPLOYEE TRANSPORTATION

-To the extent possible employees will use project bussing and pool transportation from Mayo/Elsa to the mine and mill site, thereby reducing overall vehicle traffic.
-Fleet vehicles will be utilized by staff as necessary.
+To the extent possible, employees rely on project bussing and pool transportation from Mayo/Elsa to the mine and mill site, thereby reducing overall vehicle traffic.
+Fleet vehicles are utilized by staff as necessary.
+Masks are worn by all passengers in pool transportation as a control for Covid-19 during the pandemic.

-4 SPEED LIMITS
+4. SPEED LIMITS

 Speed limits will be enforced for mine traffic and posted along the access and site roads (maximum 40 km/hr, reduced to 20 km/hr at blind corners and bridge crossings).
-Mine traffic on the mine and mill access roads will be radio controlled for safety and speed control.
+Mine traffic on the mine and mill access roads is radio controlled for safety and speed control.

-Employees and contractors will be educated on safety including traffic protocols and speed limits during mandatory orientation.
-Routine traffic inspections and/or speed indicator signs will be used to encourage safe and responsible driving and ensure that Alexco's traffic and safety protocol are adhered to.
+Employees and contractors are educated on safety including traffic protocols and speed limits during mandatory orientation.
+Routine traffic inspections and/or speed indicator signs will be used to encourage safe and responsible driving and ensure that AKHM's traffic and safety protocol are adhered to.

-Alexco will investigate and take appropriate modification of policy and/or disciplinary action in the event of any traffic incidents or complaints.
+AKHM will investigate and take appropriate modification of policy and/or disciplinary action in the event of any traffic incidents or complaints.

-5 COMMUNICATIONS AND NOTIFICATION PROTOCOLS
+5. COMMUNICATIONS PROTOCOLS

-Mine traffic along all haul and access roads, including the Silver Trail Highway to/from Flat Creek Camp are radio-controlled.
-Road location/travel direction signs (e.g. BKR 7 Up, road abbreviation/kilometre marker/direction) are installed at various locations along all of the mine access roads.
-Employees, contractors and supply vehicles identify their location and travel direction as they travel the mine access and haul roads to alert any oncoming traffic.
+Mine traffic along all haul and access roads are radio-controlled.
+Road location/travel direction signs (e.g., BKR 7 Up, road abbreviation/kilometre marker/direction) are installed at various locations along all of the mine access roads.
+Employees, contractors, and supply vehicles identify their location and travel direction as they travel the mine access and haul roads to alert any oncoming traffic.
 This system is integral to the safe operation of the mine access roads and is one of the primary reasons public access is prohibited on the active mine areas.

-The two channels used for traffic notification and routine onsite communication, which are publicly accessible, are:
+The two channels used for traffic notification and routine on-site communication, which are publicly accessible, are: